rbecker5/BulletupHell/README.md

 # BulletupHell

-(note : a new big version is about to release in a couple of days, I advice to wait for this new version before using it in a big project to avoid any updating issue)
+(note : a new big version is about to release in a couple of days, I advice to wait for this new version before using it in a big project to avoid any updating issue.
+Link to my ytb and discord below for more info.)

  1. Presentation
  2. Installation